ikutsia/jobna/JOB_FEED_SETUP.md

 # Job Feed Aggregator Setup Guide

-This guide explains how to set up the feed aggregator functionality that fetches jobs from ReliefWeb, DevJobsIndo, and Adzuna.
-Other feeds (UN Jobs, Remote OK, etc.) are currently disabled because of access limitations.
+This guide explains how to set up the feed aggregator functionality that fetches jobs from ReliefWeb and Adzuna.
+Other feeds (DevJobsIndo, UN Jobs, Remote OK, etc.) are currently disabled because of access or freshness limitations.

 ## 🏗️ Architecture